shivani-srivastava-bioinfo/RNA-seq-Data-Analysis-Visualization-in-Python/README.md

 ## Things to remember if I re-run this

-- This script assumes the first 2 sample columns are Control and the next 2 are Treated- if the column order changes, `control`/`treated` slicing in Step 6 needs to be updated too.
+- This script coonsider the first 2 sample columns are Control and the next 2 are Treated- if the column order changes, `control`/`treated` slicing in Step 6 needs to be updated too.
 - Make sure `count_matrix.csv` is in the same folder as the script, or update the path.

 ## License